Yamit369/Yamit369/README.md

 - 👋 Hi, I’m @Yamit369
-- 👀 I’m interested in in learning wed designe and one day maybe backend
+- 👀 I’m interested in in learning backend, and cyber security.
-- 🌱 I’m currently learning Html, CSS and Js also I study Linux and Python
+- 🌱 I’m currently learning y Linux and Python.
+- * I have good understanding of HTML, CSS - Booststrap, and JS.
-- 💞️ I’m looking to collaborate on creation of web designes
+- 💞️ I’m looking to learn more about networks and internet protocols.
-- 📫 How to reach me to my email: dreiko200590@hotmail.com
+- 📫 How to reach me to my email: jpabon369@yahoo.com

 <!---
 Yamit369/Yamit369 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.